akoz0r/FagweekendApril2014/README.md

 On Windows:

-1. Download and install Nginx.
+1. Download and install Nginx from <http://nginx.org/en/download.html>.
 2. Run the following commands:

     > ??